 - Grenoble (1 night)-We don’t like that town.
 Nothing there.
 Sorry Grenoble.
 I know you had the Olympics, but…..

-- Provence and Cote d’Azur (5 nights)-visited 10 famous towns in the two areas.
-Most unusual memory was during a sunbathing episode in Nice.
+- The most unusual memory was during a sunbathing episode in Nice.
 There was a young woman who kept going around the beach dressed in a different outfit.
 She’d do a circuit, change in public, and then show a new outfit.
 It was kind of like a fashion show.
 She says nothing and has no price tags attached to the clothing.

 - Night train from Nice to Paris-why not offer some Chateauneuf-du-Pape wine to our bunkmates in the train?
 Too bad I left the window open during the journey as my feet got wet.